arijitsinha80/hid-sp18-405/Cluster/Pi_DHCP_Server.md

         sudo nano /etc/dhcp/dhcpd.conf

-(note: Nano is used in this tutorial, but you can use any other editors you like) Define subnet which will be the network that all the other Pi's will connect to.
+Define subnet which will be the network that all the other Pi's will connect to.
 Add the following lines to the file */etc/dhcp/dhcpd.conf*: